Acorn System BASIC: Floating point

 As the code was contained in a separate 4 KB ROM, it did not modify existing statements like PRINT.
 Instead, an entirely new set of statements was introduced, including FDIM, FIF, FINPUT, FPRINT, FUNITL.
-This means, for instance, that one cannot IF A=B if the values are floating point, one must instead FIF A=B THEN....
-An integer value can be converted to float using the FLT, and float to integer using the float operator, %.
+This means, for instance, that one cannot IF A=B if the values are floating point, one must instead FIF A=B. An integer value can be converted to float using the FLT, and float to integer using the float operator, %.

 The ROM also included a much larger variety of math functions, including ABS, ACS, ASN, ATN, COS, DEG, EXP, FLT, HTN, LOG, PI, RAD, SGN, SIN, SQR, STR, TAN, VAL.
 STR converted a floating-point number into a string, as was the case for STR$ in other dialects, but in this case, the string was written to memory and the function returned the address where it was stored.
 As the string required storage long enough to hold it, this was often accomplished using TOP.
 For instance: